How to Build a Successful Brand on Amazon

 Create Captivating Listings

-Getting enrolled in Amazon Brand Registry should be a priority.
-Besides the extra brand protection it provides, one of the biggest benefits of Brand Registry is it opens up access to Enhanced Brand Content, or EBC.
+9L8Pnbz26Ygyccu5Nlmjz4Cbdmdztimvmwvbd 5O29J8T7Wuj6Zeagxs2Amsxtazeo2Qmikb4 Dsye5Y45B5Js2Spx0Ttvbykyw5AllapzmaquknrxjenacwqrqeoAmazon Brand Registry should be a priority.
+Consequently, besides the extra brand protection it provides, one of the biggest benefits of Brand Registry is it opens up access to Enhanced Brand Content, or EBC.
 This allows you to create custom listings full of images, text, comparison charts, and more.

 Online shoppers love images.
-One of the first things shoppers will look at on your product listing is the images, and many will purchase an item on looks alone.
+Therefore, one of the first things shoppers will look at on your product listing is the images, and many will purchase an item on looks alone.
 So, don’t you think it would be wise to invest in high-quality images?
 You want a variety of lifestyle and informational images that communicate the features and benefits of your product.
 This is also an excellent way to represent the brand’s mission and values visually.

 When it comes to the listing copy, it should be rich in relevant keywords that have good search volume and be product-benefit-driven because you need to explain the transformative effect of the product.
-Also, if you have EBC, you’ll have more space to go into more detail about the product and your brand.
+Thus, also, if you have EBC, you’ll have more space to go into more detail about the product and your brand.

 Open Your Eyes & Ears